Feds cast doubt on New York-New Jersey tunnel funding plan

 Under the current plan, the existing tunnel would close its two tubes for repairs once the new tunnel is built.
 But Williams questioned Friday why that repair work, estimated at between $1 billion and $2 billion, was left out of the states' funding plan.

 Both states plan to use federal loans for the first phase of the project, but use different means to pay them back.
-New Jersey plans to raise $1.9 billion by hiking rail fares by about 90 cents per cross-Hudson trip for New Jersey Transit train riders starting in 2020, with increases of $1.70 and $2.20 planned for 2028 and 2038, respectively.
+Outgoing Republican New Jersey Gov. Chris Christie's plan calls for raising $1.9 billion by hiking rail fares by about 90 cents per cross-Hudson trip for New Jersey Transit train riders starting in 2020, with increases of $1.70 and $2.20 planned for 2028 and 2038, respectively.

+Christie spokesman Brian Murray said late Friday, "We are confident that, as the White House advances an infrastructure proposal this year, federal funding for the most important transportation project in the United States will be addressed."

 New York plans to allocate money annually over 35 years to service a $1.75 billion loan, state budget director Robert Mujica Jr. wrote in a letter to the Department of Transportation this month.